andre-abadi/andre-abadi.github.io/_posts/2021-11-08-deta-wall-switch.md

 - Possible out of memory (OOM) issues judging by [Home Assistant Forums](https://community.home-assistant.io/t/esphome-device-wont-connect-to-wifi-after-upgrading-to-1-20-4/327756/25)
 - Successfully flashed Tasmota 10, header pin wiggling seemed to help post-flash
 - Further [research](https://github.com/esphome/issues/issues/1068) seems to suggest binary from ESPHome may be too big
+- Reviewed the Tasmota page on [Upgrading](https://tasmota.github.io/docs/Upgrading/)
+- Noted that from v8.2 Tasmota can take an upgrade firmware in the form of a `.bin.gz`
+- Used 7zip to turn `deta-switch-master-bed (4).bin` into `deta-switch-master-bed (4).bin.gz` using *Gzip* compression
+- Uploaded `.gz` file using Tasmota web interface
+- Upload appeared to succeed and device rebooted

 # Observations